Message from Program Director

 The goal of our program is to train the complete general surgeon with expertise in the management of the complex surgical patients with high acuity.
 We aim to make our residents the future leaders in surgery by emphasizing critical thinking, operative skills, and the ability to understand and assess the literature.

-Our main site is the Westchester Medical Center (WMC) and includes the Maria Fareri Children's Hospital, a tertiary care academic medical center that serves as the regional referral center for the Hudson Valley serving a very diverse population of about four million.
+Our main site is Westchester Medical Center (WMC) which includes the Maria Fareri Children's Hospital, a tertiary care academic medical center that serves as the regional referral center for the Hudson Valley serving a very diverse population of about four million.
 We are the Regional Level-1 Trauma Center for both adult and pediatric patients.

-Like the population we serve, the residents come from diverse backgrounds and nationalities.
+Like the population we serve, our residents come from diverse backgrounds and nationalities.
 Working together and emphasizing the concept of team work with mutual respect is a cornerstone of our program.
-Located in Suburban New York, Westchester has a wonderful quality of life with diverse activities and recreational opportunities.
-It also helps that Manhattan is approximately 18 miles away from the hospital (35 minutes by car or commuter rail).
+We are committed to a holistic review process of all applicants and strive to recruit a diverse population of residents during each Match cycle.

 In summary, I believe Westchester Medical Center provides an environment that will challenge you and train you to become an outstanding academic or community surgeon for the new millennium.